0xbdg/TherumC2/README.md

 # XNBotnet

-HTTP Botnet written in PHP, and stub written in C#
+HTTP Botnet written in Flask (server), and stub written in C#